MyPureCloud/genesys-cloud-webrtc-sdk/doc/video.md

 # Genesys Cloud WebRTC SDK Video Conferencing

 This SDK supports creating or joining video conferences.
 Much of the initialization and call controls are done using the public API, but are abstracted being api's in this sdk.
-There is currently no such thing as an alerting or incoming video call.
-All video sessions are treated as a conference to which a user must join manually.

 > *Note: video conferencing does not support guest users.*